Last Updated on December 7, 2023 by Sharon Advik

 The Z6 includes a single XQD card slot.

-However, given Nikon’s strategy for the Z6 and Z7, the Nikon Z5’s twin UHS-II SD card slots are undoubtedly a plus and provide it with a competitive advantage.
+However, given Nikon’s strategy for the Z6 and Z7, the Nikon Z5’s twin UHS-II SD card slots are undoubtedly a plus and provide a competitive advantage.

 The cost will undoubtedly play a significant role in any camera decision.